HarlandZZC/torchvggish/README.md

 # VGGish

-A `torch`-compatible port of [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset)[^1], a feature embedding frontend for audio classification models.
+A `torch`-compatible port of [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset), a feature embedding frontend for audio classification models.
 The weights are ported directly from the tensorflow model, so embeddings created using `torchvggish` will be identical.

-I forked this repo from [https://github.com/HarlandZZC/torchvggish.git](https://github.com/HarlandZZC/torchvggish.git) and made some changes.
+I forked this repo from [https://github.com/harritaylor/torchvggish.git](https://github.com/harritaylor/torchvggish.git) and made some changes.
+Many thanks!

 ## Usage